dwave-examples/clustering/README.rst

 The D-Wave quantum computer solves a particular type of mathematical model called the Binary Quadratic Model.
-The goal here is to build a BQM such that it represents of our clustering problem.
+The goal here is to build a BQM such that it represents our clustering problem.
 Namely, we want a BQM such that a low-energy solution found by the D-Wave quantum computer would correspond to a solution to our clustering problem.